daq-tools/kotori/doc/source/applications/luftdaten.info/index.rst

 LuftdatenPumpe
 ==============
-The main workhorse, `luftdaten-to-mqtt`_ requests data from the live API of luftdaten.info each 10 minutes, enriches it with geographic location information (reverse geocoding) and republishes its results to the MQTT bus.
+The main workhorse, `luftdatenpumpe`_ requests data from the live API of luftdaten.info each 10 minutes, enriches it with geographic location information (reverse geocoding) and republishes its results to the MQTT bus.
 Kotori picks it up from there, stores it into InfluxDB with appropriate tags as pivot points and adds a corresponding Grafana_ dashboard for data visualization.